Removable Liners for Chest Freezers: A Practical Guide

 Off-the-shelf liner (photo from my private FB group)

-Recently, a couple of companies have begun offering liners made to fit specific freezer models, sold “off the shelf.”
-They cost significantly more than a pond liner but much less than a custom-made liner.
+Recently, a handful of companies have started offering liners made to fit specific freezer models, sold off the shelf.
+They cost more than a pond liner but less than a custom-made liner, and at first glance they look like an attractive middle ground.

-• The material is usually not pool or spa grade, which means there is a risk of chemicals leaching into the water.
+• The material is typically not pool or spa grade, which raises questions about what may be leaching into the water you’re immersing yourself in.

-• The material is thinner, making it more prone to damage.
+• The material tends to be thinner, making it more susceptible to damage.

-• They have no proven long-term track record.
-Early reviews are mixed, with some reporting leaks almost immediately.
+• They also have no meaningful long-term track record yet.
+Early reviews are mixed, with some customers reporting leaks almost immediately after installation.

 2019 – Testing my custom liner prototype

-• Over 200 customers worldwide have purchased them.
+• Over 200 customers worldwide have purchased custom liners.

 My custom liner (2023) from a customer in California.

-As of 2025, about half of the 200+ customers who purchased custom liners are still using them after 3–4 years with no issues.
+The longevity data: As of 2025, about 100 liners have been installed and in active use for 3–4 years with no issues.
 That kind of track record is unheard of with pond liners or stock liners, which often need replacing within months.

-In January 2025, I started my new DIY build with a Frigidaire garage-ready freezer and had a new liner made with an even thicker material in a nice shade of blue.
-So far, it not only looks great, but is holding up exceptionally well.
-They will be available for purchase soon.
+What’s new: In January 2025, I started a new DIY build with a Frigidaire garage-ready freezer and had a liner made from an even thicker material in a custom shade of blue.
+It looks great and is holding up exceptionally well.
+That thicker material option will be available for purchase soon.

 Testing my new liner (April 2025)